fbergama/computer_architectures_lab/materials/gdb_cheatsheet.md

 console.
 To use c-x o (Ctrl+x o) to cycle focus between each window.

+Note: in some examples, an init script is provided.
+In this case, launch gdb with:

+$ gdb --command=<init_file> <executable_file>

+follow the README.md in each example directory for more info.

 3) Run the program and stop at the first instruction (_start entrypoint)

 (gdb) starti